Aviationweb déjà vu Luchtvaart déjà vu aeroplanes photo gallery

 MDHI / Hughes 369/500

-On 17 September 1970, S.I.A.I.-Marchetti FN-333 Riviera SE-CWN was photographed at the Groningen Airport Eelde in the Netherlands.
+On 17 September 1970, S.I.A.I.-Marchetti FN-333 Riviera SE-CWN was photographed at Groningen Airport Eelde in the Netherlands.
 The SE-CWN was registered I-SIAU before.
-On 20 June 1973, amphibian aeroplane was registered LN-BEG in Norway.
-After the aircraft was withdrawn from use, the registration LN-BEG was cancelled on 30 June 1989.
-In December 2005, it was mentioned that the aircraft is being rebuilt.
+On 20 June 1973, the amphibian aeroplane was registered LN-BEG in Norway.
+After the aircraft was withdrawn from use and stored at Bardufoss in Norway, registration LN-BEG was cancelled on 30 June 1989.
+Since, the aircraft was stored and for many years under restoration in "Bardufoss flyklubb"'s (Bardufoss Aero Club) hangar at Bardufoss AFB.
+But after this hangar was taken down due to relocation af the Air Force Base the LN-BEG was transported to a location outside the Bardofuse AFB in October 2014.
+The S.I.A.I.-Marchetti FN-333 Riviera LN-BEG is quite close to being airworthy again.

 Copyright © Jack Wolbrink, Emmen, the Netherlands